TooAngel/screeps/README.md

 If the number of rooms are less than the GCL a new room is acquired and build up.
 Also fallen rooms will be survived and basically defended.
-Some basic autoattacking is implemented, currently not enabled.
+Some basic autoattacking is implemented.
 Minerals are fetched from the extractor and transported to the terminal.
 Reactions are implemented (one reaction at a time, currently disabled).
 Depending on a threshold minerals are sold on the market.